A people-centred approach to managing change

 The way forward

-By integrating these practical strategies into your change management processes, guided by Kotter’s 8-Step Process, organisations can ensure that change management initiatives are implemented systematically and sensitively, taking into account both the strategic objectives of the organisation and the personal impact on its employees.
+By integrating these practical strategies into your change management processes, guided by Kotter’s 8-Step Process, organisations can achieve successful change management and ensure that organisational change initiatives are implemented systematically and sensitively, taking into account both the strategic objectives of the organisation and the personal impact on its employees.
 The emphasis while managing change must be on the importance of considering the human aspect in all phases of the process, ensuring that people are respected, listened to, and included as much as possible in all decisions.

 Sir Richard Branson, a master of coaching leadership and change management, attributes the meteoric early success of his Virgin Group to this approach: